-Karen Albrecht, Special Education Teacher
+Karen Albrecht, Learner Strategies Teacher

 Ms. Albrecht earned her M.A. and licensure in Specific Learning Disabilities and Emotional/Behavioral Disorders at Augsburg University.
 She also earned a B.A. in Music Education from the University of Wisconsin—River Falls and has completed coursework in Autism Spectrum Disorders at St. Mary’s University of Minnesota.
 She enjoys teaching elementary students in Apple Valley during the summer and playing the flute.
 She joined SPCPA’s Special Education department in 2014.